labinfo-lncc/DEGRE/README.md

 <img src="https://github.com/labinfo-lncc/DEGRE/blob/main/Github - fixed and random effects_FIGtreatcontrol_withbiologicalsex.png" width="650">

-This kind of effect, which we can adjust for sex difference, can be handle as a random effect (1,2,3).
+This kind of effect, which we can adjust for sex difference, can be handle as a random effect¹²³.
 Other examples of random effects that can be harder to control may involve the different concentrations of biochemical molecules inside both groups implicating in the gene expression.

 1. Thoral, Elisa, Quentin Queiros, Damien Roussel, Gilbert Dutto, Eric Gasset, David J. McKenzie, Caroline Romestaing, Jean-Marc Fromentin, Claire Saraux, and Loïc Teulier.
 2021.
 “Changes in Foraging Mode Caused by a Decline in Prey Size Have Major Bioenergetic Consequences for a Small Pelagic Fish.”
 The Journal of Animal Ecology 90 (10): 2289–2301.